Boris Johnson: Ukraine is biggest security crisis Europe has faced for decades

 “But Nato is very clear that if that path is not chosen there will be severe consequences for Russia, Ukraine and the whole of Europe.”

-Mr Johnson will visit Poland later on Thursday, where an extra 350 Royal Marines are being sent to reassure Nato’s eastern European members of support.
+Mr Johnson was also heading to Poland, where an extra 350 Royal Marines are being sent to reassure Nato’s eastern European members of support.

 In December, the UK sent 100 Royal Engineers to the country after Moscow’s ally, Belarus, engineered a refugee crisis on the border.